xpro666/create-rest-api-app/packages/rest-api-scripts/readme.md

-# craa-template
+# rest-api-scripts

-This is the official base template for [Create Rest API App](https://git.orl.ueshka/tusove/create-rest-api-app).
+This package includes scripts and configuration used by [Create Rest API App](https://git.orl.ueshka/tusove/create-rest-api-app).

-If you don't specify a template (for example, `--template oracledb-helper`), this template will be used by default.

 For more information, please refer to: